vmware-archive/halite/README.rst

 1) Provide content delivery network for the base load of the web application static content such as html and javascript files.

-2) Provide dynamic REST api interface to salt/client/api.py module that is used by the web application via AJAX and SSE connections.
-Because SSE and CORS (Cross Origin Resource Sharing is not univesally supported even among HTML5 compliant browsers, a single server serves both the static content and the rest API).
+2) Provide dynamic REST API interface to salt/client/api.py module that is used by the web application via AJAX and SSE connections.
+Because SSE and CORS (Cross Origin Resource Sharing) are not universally supported even among HTML5 compliant browsers, a single server has to serve both the static content and the rest API.
-An alternative approach would be to to use a web socket to stream the events.
-This would not require CORS.
-This may be a future option for Halite.
+An alternative approach would be to to use a web socket to stream the events, this would not require CORS, so it may be a future option for Halite.

 To deploy with apache, modify ``server_bottle.startServer`` so it creates the app but does not call ``bottle.run`` on it but returns it to MOD_WSGI.